Dre Campbell Farm

 11. Molasses

-Some thick, gooey molasses will do the trick, fighting against all types of critters in your garden!
+Some thick, gooey molasses may do the trick.
+It can help fight against many types of critters in your garden!

 12. Hose ‘Em